RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 6. Check that the request contains a valid nonce, if the request does not contain a valid nonce it is ignored from a C2 standpoint but the server may still respond with `website` content.

+7. Determine the encoder based on the nonce, decode and decrypt the request.

+8. Execute any server-side processing.

+9. Should the request merit a response, encode the encrypted response using the same encoder as the request.
+By using the same encoder as the request we ensure the implant supports a given encoder (in case of a version mismatch between implant and server) and allows the implant to limit the encoders used if it so chooses.

+10. Send the response back to the implant.